KevinDepedri/Automated-Planning/README.md

 The search is then terminated since Optic does not allow to look for other plans.
 Unfortunately, the plan found above is suboptimal

 ## Task 5
-Running task 5 using PlanSys2 returns the following plan on the plansys terminal
+Running task 5 using PlanSys2 returns the following plan on the PlanSys2 terminal

 ![Task-5: PlanSys2, solution 1](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/Task%205/ROS2%20-%20Solution%201%20-%20Suboptimal.PNG)

-In the meanwhile, the first terminal returns the following sum up of the action performed
+In the meanwhile, the PlanSys2 planner on the first terminal returns the following sum up of the actions performed
 ![Task-5: PlanSys2, solution 1](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/Task%205/ROS2%20-%20Solution%201%20-%20Suboptimal%20-%20RUN.PNG)

 The search is then terminated since PlanSys2 does not allow to look for other plans.
 Unfortunately, the plan found above is suboptimal